March 24, 2020

 This analysis will help you realize if your behavior is actually helping you survive – or leading you in the opposite direction (panic and anxiety are both destructive, and will have a negative effect on your health and wellbeing)

-Here’s an example of how to create this awareness: if you tend to touch your face, this is a time when you might be on the lookout to not be doing this (review: precautions to keep from getting COVID-19 PDF).
+Here’s an example of how to create this awareness: if you tend to touch your face, this is a time when you might be on the lookout to not be doing this.
 If you start to freak out, thinking, “I touched my face, maybe I’ll get sick!” take a moment to breathe in and out, deep, and ask yourself when was the last time I washed my hands?
 And then, you might say, “That’s right, I just washed my hands thoroughly, with soap and water, for 20 seconds!”

 By taking the time to pause and question yourself, the part of the brain called the prefrontal cortex pops back online, and does its job for us: to think.